khangndse184145-ship-it/worklog/content/5-Workshop/5.5-Create SES/_index.md

 pre : " <b> 5.5. </b> "
 ---

-In this section, you will replace the notification channel of the **English Journey** application from Amazon SNS to **Amazon Simple Email Service (SES)**.
+## Goal

-SES will be used to send transactional emails to learners, for example:
+- SES will be used to send transactional emails to learners

-- Welcome email after first sign-in
+- It can later be extended to:
-- Daily / weekly learning reminders
+  - Send welcome emails when an account is created.
-- Level-test results or new-lesson notifications
+  - Send study reminder emails.

 > **Note:** SES is a regional service.
 Make sure you are working in the same AWS Region that you used for Amplify, Lambda and DynamoDB.

 ---

-## 5.5.1 – Open Amazon SES console
+## 5.5.1 – Open the Amazon SES console

-1. In the AWS Management Console, search for **“SES”**.
+1. From the AWS Management Console, type **“SES”** in the search box.
-2. Choose **Amazon Simple Email Service**.
+2. Select **Amazon Simple Email Service**.
-3. At the top-right corner, verify the **Region** (for example: `ap-southeast-1`).
+3. Check the **Region** in the top-right corner (for example: `ap-southeast-1`).
-4. If SES opens in another Region, switch back to the Region of your workshop environment.
+4. If SES is in a different Region, switch to the Region used for this workshop environment.

 ---